linn2punkt0/Fake-News/README.md

 # Fake-News
 ## The Daily Prophet
 <img src="https://media.giphy.com/media/pYCZPDymIVjeo/giphy.gif">
-This is a Harry Potter inspired news feed.
+This is a Harry Potter inspired news feed for school.
+Our first project, deadline: 31/10 2018.

 You can sort the articles by publish date, either acsending or descending, and feel free to spam the like-button!